PREAMBLE AND SUMMARY

 |Note: Table is completely generated from PRIS data to reflect the latest available information and may be more up to date than the text of the report.|

 2.2.2.
-Plant upgrading, plant life management and licence renewals
+Plant upgrading, plant life management and license renewals

 KANUPP, the oldest of the nuclear fleet of Pakistan, was designed to operate for 30 years.
-While its design life ended in 2002, the PAEC worked on its life extension well before that time.
-Plant monitoring and periodic inspection indicated that major plant equipment, including fuel channels, steam generators, steam condensers, turbine generators, primary heat transport pumping and feeders, were all determined to be in good condition.
+PAEC started working on life extension of KANUPP well before its design life came to an end, in 2002.
+Plant monitoring and periodic inspection indicated that major plant equipment, including fuel channels, steam generators, steam condensers, turbine generators, primary heat transport pumps and feeders, were all in good condition.

-The project Safe Operation of KANUPP was undertaken with technical support from the IAEA to ensure safe operation by averting plant degradation due to ageing by introducing and adopting modern operational practices, in addition to improving the design to some extent.
-This project later extended to Improve Safety Features of KANUPP and finally to Long Term Safety of KANUPP.
+The project Safe Operation of KANUPP (SOK) was undertaken with the technical support of the IAEA to ensure safe operation by averting plant degradation due to ageing by introducing and adopting modern operational practices, in addition to improving the design to some extent.
+The scope of this project was later extended to include subproject Improve Safety Features of KANUPP (ISFK) and subproject Long Term Safety of KANUPP (LSFK).

-Under a comprehensive balancing, modernization and rehabilitation project, conventional equipment of KANUPP was upgraded (e.g. building chillers, service air compressors, power cables, condenser tubing, boiler cleaning and rehabilitation).
-KANUPP also undertook the replacement of its obsolete regulating computers, control and instrumentation under the technological upgrade project, in which most of the critical control and instrumentation loops and computers were replaced.
+Under a comprehensive balancing, modernization and rehabilitation (BMR) project, conventional equipment of KANUPP was upgraded (e.g. building chillers, service air compressors, power cables, condenser tubing, boiler cleaning and rehabilitation, etc.).
+KANUPP also replaced its obsolete regulating computers, control and instrumentation under the Technological Upgrade Project (TUP).
+Under TUP, most of the critical control and instrumentation loops and computers were replaced.

 Various inspections and reviews of KANUPP were carried out after rehabilitation by international experts.
-On fulfilling the regulatory requirements of the PNRA, KANUPP was granted a licence to operate until 31 December 2010, but at a lower power level of 90 MW.
+On fulfilling the regulatory requirements of PNRA, KANUPP was granted a license to operate until 31 December 2010, but at a lower reference unit power level of 90 MW.
 The operation of KANUPP restarted in January 2004 and the refurbished plant operated safely after its makeover.

-The plant was then shut down on 20 November 2010 for planned maintenance.
-The shutdown period was later extended to 6 June 2011 to complete tasks required for another licence renewal.
-The major jobs carried out during this outage were: a fuel channel integrity assessment; assessing the habitability of the emergency control centre; steam generator water lancing; and making available a critical safety parameter display system.
-After completion of these specified jobs, the PNRA issued a permit on 6 June 2011 to allow KANUPP to operate up to a power level of 98 MW.
-In May 2013, KANUPP’s gross capacity was formally de-rated from 137 MW to 100 MW effective from January 2004.
+The plant then was shut down on 20 November 2010 for planned maintenance.
+The shutdown period was later extended to 6 June 2011 to complete tasks required for another license renewal.
+The major jobs carried out during this outage were: a fuel channel integrity assessment, an assessment of the habitability of the emergency control centre, water lancing of the steam generator and the creation of a critical safety parameter display system.
+After completion of these specified jobs, PNRA issued a permit on 6 June 2011 to allow KANUPP to operate up to a power level of 98 MW.
+In May 2013, KANUPP’s gross capacity was formally de-rated from 137 MW to 100 MW, effective from January 2004.
 The plant was permanently shut down on 1 August 2021.

 2.2.3.
 Permanent shutdown and decommissioning process